m-riley04/EECS210-Assignment06/README.md

 # EECS210-Assignment06
 ## What is it?
-It is a program that can recursively solve 9x9 Sudoku problems.
+It is a Python program that can recursively solve 9x9 Sudoku problems.

 ## Inputs
 A text file with a 9x9 Sudoku board.